lwdsw/Kiln/CONTRIBUTING.md

 ## Contributing

-Contributors must agree to the [contributor license agreement](CLA.md).
+New contributors must agree to the [contributor license agreement](CLA.md).

 ## Development Environment Setup